ThinkEQ/assembly-solutions-ltd/src/pages/projects/siemens.md

   description: Cable Assemblies and Wire Preparation manufactured for world
     leading technology company Siemens
 ---
+**Supplying Wire Prep to World Leader Siemens**

 * ASL secure Siemens cable assembly business
 * 50,000 wires produced per day on high speed machines
 * Quality is critical for worldwide distribution

+\
 Siemens is a world leading engineering & technology company, and is the largest industrial manufacturing company in Europe.

-We supply a range of products to Siemens including:
+We supply a range of products to Siemens including;

 * Small cut, strip and terminate wires
 * Multi-core cable assemblies